Documentation

 Every package is the same shape regardless of encoding.
 In TypeScript, the canonical type is CkfPackage exported from src/lib/ckf/types.ts.
 Iterate sections like any plain object; each item carries an id, a confidence score and a source_basis label.

-A package is valid when (a) all required sections are present, (b) cross-references resolve (related_entities[].entity_id points at a real entity, etc.), and (c) every numeric field uses the protocol's confidence scale (0.00–1.00).
+A package is valid when (a) all required sections are present, (b) cross-references resolve (related_entities[].entity_id points at a real entity, etc.), (c) every numeric field uses the protocol's confidence scale (0.00–1.00), and (d) every item respects the active language lock.

 Glossary